markfenske84/Understrap-BS5/README.md

 ## About

 I’m a huge fan of Underscores, Bootstrap, and Sass.
 Why not combine these into a solid WordPress Theme Framework?
 That’s what UnderStrap is.
 You can use it as a starter theme and build your own theme on top of it.
 Or you can use it as a parent theme and create your own child theme for UnderStrap.

+Note: This fork of Understrap is using the newly released stable version of Bootstrap 5.0.1.
+Everything else in this theme is the same as what would be found in the standard Understrap theme.

 ## License
 UnderStrap WordPress Theme, Copyright 2013-2018 Holger Koenemann